 It’s the middle of the night, and everyone is asleep but you.
 The later it gets, the more taboo your thoughts become, taking you to a place only accessible in this late, quiet hour.
 You begin to think about death.

 It is a fact.
 We all die.
-It may seem that there’s nothing to be done about it but live our lives, and push the reality of this inevitable fate out of our consciousness.
+It may seem that there’s nothing to be done about it but live our lives, and push the reality of our inevitable fate out of consciousness.
 For some of us, however, doing this seems impossible.
 Some of us are unable to forget about death, and live with feelings of pointlessness in the face of it.
 Some live with neurotic fear of death veiled in various mental problems and anxiety disorders.

 It is important to talk about death in therapy, and find a place of peace with the actuality of it.
 Considering the following points can be very helpful when dealing with extreme death anxiety: